digiti/styleguides/css.md

 ## Rules

-Related rules are grouped.
+Related rules are **grouped**, and always follow the same structure.
 This enables every developer to easily find specific properties.

 ```CSS
 #content {